 You’re going to be digging a lot so make sure the soil is not very sandy because it could break apart easily.
 Look for a ground where the soil holds together firmly.
-Avoid building around bodies of water, you might accidentally create a hole allowing the water to flow in your dug out home.
+Avoid building around bodies of water, you might accidentally create a hole allowing the water to flow in your dugout house.

 You’re going to dig a lot so expect to get all worked up.
 Dig a furrow about 8 to 10 feet deep or until space is big enough for you and your company to fit in.
 Make sure to leave a slope or space as your entrance and exit pathway.

 Add debris and leaves inside your shelter so you won’t sleep on the cold hard floor (err, dirt).
-Create a nest-like crib that suits your comfort level.
+Create a nest-like crib (a dugout mattress!) that suits your comfort level.
 This will also add up to the heat requirement your body demands.

 Put in logs or branches over the furrow you made.
-Also, add in enough leaves and debris to cover it all up.
-This will serve as a camouflage for your dug out shelter, keeping you safe from the elements.
+Also, add enough leaves and debris to cover it all up.
+This will serve as a camouflage for your dugout shelter, keeping you safe from the elements.
 Your entrance and exit pathway must remain uncovered for a quick escape in times of risk or even serve as a space for your bonfire.

-Learn how to make a sand dug out in case a sandstorm hits in this video:
+Watch this video by Chandan Lahiri and learn to make a sand dugout in case a sandstorm hits your location:

-Have you tried building a dug out shelter?
+Have you tried building a dugout shelter before?
 How was your experience?
-Let us know by writing a comment below!
+Let us know in the comments section below!